-The customer’s perception of himself when he uses the brand, is not one of intelligence.
-In fact this brand face mocks intelligence rather than reinforcing it.
+The customer’s perception of himself when he uses the brand is not one of intelligence.
+In fact, this brand face mocks intelligence rather than reinforcing it.
 This failure to execute is more at the fault of brand management than advertising creation.

 Unfortunately, in all industries, one directly influences the other.
-Humorous commercials are memorable and entertaining, but does the brand directly reflect the customer and benefit from this type of execution?
+Humorous commercials are memorable and entertaining.
+But does the brand directly reflect the customer and benefit from this type of execution?
 In the case of Holiday Inn Express, we argue against this method.

-The hotel rebranding execution began with category benefits rather than the belief systems of the customers.
+This hotel rebranding execution began with category benefits rather than the belief systems of the customers.
 The advertising had to rely upon a general campaign focus of “Stay Smart” without knowing what being smart really meant to the target audience.
-In order to correct this problem, Holiday Inn Express would need to take a few steps back, observe what its customers want/need from the brand and challenge the brand to accommodate these expectations.
+In order to correct this problem, Holiday Inn Express needs to take a few steps back, observe what its customers want/need from the brand and challenge the brand to accommodate these expectations.
 They would need to get a full outside-in perspective from the market.

 The “Stay Smart” campaign was effective in raising awareness.
 But that is where the effectiveness remains.
 Real brand success goes beyond the reiteration of a funny punch line.
 The “Stay Smart” messaging does not reinforce the brand as a tangible option for the customer.
 The humor, in this case, actually creates distance between the brand and the customer.

 Overall, Holiday Inn is all about quality for a sensible price.
 Holiday Inn Express can make that message work as well.
 Holiday Inn Express needs to convey this message with a little more honesty and customer perspective.
 That way, it can own real estate in the mind of the customer looking for reasonable hotel accommodations.
 In short, “smart” needs to be more about intelligence of the customer than the cleverness of the business and its agency.